 - But… it is very early in the mene, and the opposing team still has five boules.
-Should you save your shooter, keeping him in reserve for a real emergency, and try to out-point the opponent’s boule with your first boule?
+Should you save your shooter, keeping him in reserve for an emergency, and try to out-point the opponent’s boule with your first boule?

 If this happens to you, here’s how you should think about the situation.

 - Your team started with the boule advantage.
-It might have kept the boule advantage if you had brought out your shooter and shot the opposing team’s opening boule.
-Even if it took your shooter more than one throw, it would have been worth it to get rid of that too-dangerous first boule.
+You might have kept the boule advantage if you had brought out your shooter and shot the opposing team’s opening boule.
+Even if it took your shooter more than one attempt, it would have been worth it to get rid of that dangerous opening boule.

-The moral here is that one of your highest priorities should be NOT to give up the boule advantage.
+The moral here is that one of your highest priorities should be NOT to lose the boule advantage.
 And that can sometimes mean using your shooter very early in the mene.